-We are delighted to be able to offer two paid internships within the Mental Health Theme.
-Our internships are specifically aimed at adult service users or informal carers living in the Greater Manchester locality who have an interest in exploring opportunities to become involved in research in the field of mental health.
+We are delighted to be able to offer one paid internship within the NIHR ARC GM Mental Health theme.
+Our internship is specifically aimed at adult service users or informal carers living in the Greater Manchester locality who have an interest in exploring opportunities to become involved in research in the field of mental health.

-At NIHR ARC-GM we support applied health and care research that responds to, and meets the needs of local populations and local health and care systems.
-Our overarching goal is to improve the health of the Greater Manchester population and the quality and sustainability of the health and social care they receive.
+The NIHR ARC-GM supports applied health and care research that responds to, and meets the needs of local populations and local health and care systems.
+Our overarching goal is to improve the health of the GM population and the quality and sustainability of the health and social care they receive.
 We will achieve this by co-producing excellent research in prioritised areas and by enhancing its impact through supported implementation into policy and practice.

 Practicalities of the internship